yast/yast.github.io/_posts/2022-06-23-Slow-YaST-in-Container-or-How-to-Run-Programs-from-Ruby.md

 10x faster!
 Wow!

 So in this case the SCR calls are the bottleneck, the container environment should affect the speed in general only slightly.
-Switching to Cheetah should improve the situation a lot in this case.
+We actually do not know what is the exact reason for this slowdown, probably the extra chrooting... :thinking:

+But as we should switch to Cheetah anyway (because it is a clean native Ruby solution) we are not interested in researching this, this slow functionality caused troubles only in one specific case so far.

 *Notes: It was tested in an openSUSE Leap 15.4 system, it also heavily depends on the hardware, you might get very different numbers for your system.*